th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ```

 The `th2-infra-mgr` is monitoring your infra schema repository.
-After described actions are complete, it will create `th2-<new_branch_name>` namespace and deploy all needed components.
+After described actions are complete, it will create `th2-<new_branch_name>` namespace and deploy all the needed components.

 <notice info>

-Time is needed to deploy and run all components.
-10-15 minutes period is normal.
+It will take 10-15 minutes to deploy and run all the components.

 </notice>